tbmc/brainfuck_interpreter/Readme.md

 ## Golang

 An implementation of the interpreter is done in Go.
-The Go implementation is 3x faster than the Rust implementation.
+The Go implementation is 3x faster than the Rust implementation due to technical limitations in the implementation of the one written in Rust and that I am not a Rust expert.

 ## Dev